digitalmatefr/AndroidViewLifecycle/README.md

 The returned Job will be cancelled when the View is destroyed.

-= *When the view is detached or the Fragment or FragmentActivity container is destroyed, `updateTime(textView)` is not called anymore.*
+= *When the view is detached or the Fragment or FragmentActivity container is destroyed, the while loop stops.*

 ```kotlin
 textView.lifecycleScope.launchWhenCreated {